-For each hotspot, we calculated the total thermal emission measured by adding up the signal from nearby pixels and subtracting the nearby background level, yielding a total data number and uncertainty which we converted to physical units using the isophotal wavelength.
-For hotspots observed in multiple MVIC filters in the sequential images, we calculated color temperatures.
-We also attempted fitting blackbody curves to both the MVIC and LORRI brightnesses calculated in W/nm/str and had difficulty obtaining good fits to the data.
+For each hotspot, we calculated the total thermal emission measured by adding up the signal from nearby pixels and subtracting the nearby background level, yielding a total data number and uncertainty which we converted to physical units using the isophotal wavelength [note this is only valid if the temperature really is 1200 K…].
+For hotspots observed in multiple MVIC filters in the sequential images, we calculated color temperatures [strictly, this needs to be iterative if the resulting color temperature is not 1200 K].
+We also attempted fitting blackbody curves to a combination of the MVIC and LORRI brightnesses calculated in W/nm/str, but had difficulty obtaining good fits to the data.
 We next calculated the filter response in DN for each filter given a specific blackbody, and varied the temperature and area of the blackbody to obtain the measured DN values within the uncertainties.
-Due to the large uncertainties and similarity of filters (particularly NIR, CH4, and LORRI), we were unable to satisfactorily constrain either of these parameters.
+Due to the large uncertainties and similarity of filters (particularly NIR, CH4, and LORRI), we were unable to satisfactorily constrain either of these parameters [do you mean no filter comparisions gave useful constraints, or that a few combinations, like NIR/CH4, didn’t work?
+If some worked, this seems like a more reliable method than using a single isophotal wavelength].

-All of the MVIC images (figure 2) and many of the LORRI images were obtained in partial daylight.
-Only the brightest hotspots can be observed in these images, but they allow us to determine the location of these hotspots precisely, particularly in the higher spatial resolution LORRI data.
-We use the SPICE system from NASA’s Navigation and Ancillary Information Facility (NAIF) to determine the orientation and limb shape of Io at the time each of the LORRI observations was obtained, assuming triaxial ellipsoid shape for Io.
+All of the MVIC images (figure 2) and many of the LORRI images were obtained with part of the Io’s disk illuminated- the hot spots were only seen on the unilluminated portion of the disk .
+Due to the short exposures of these images, only the brightest hotspots can be observed in these images, but the presence of Io’s illuminated limb allows us to determine the location of these hotspots precisely, particularly in the higher spatial resolution LORRI data.
+We use the SPICE system from NASA’s Navigation and Ancillary Information Facility (NAIF) to determine the orientation and limb shape of Io at the time each of the LORRI observations was obtained, assuming a triaxial ellipsoid shape for Io.
 We fit this outline of Io to the limb observed in the images.
 For each hotspot, we found the centroid of the brightness and computed its location on Io in latitude and longitude, obtaining accuracies of 50 km or better in most cases.